Skip Global navigation and goto content

 • You must meet income eligibility.
 Your family’s income must not exceed 185% of the U.S. Poverty Income Guidelines.
 If you are currently receiving Medicaid, Temporary Cash Assistance (TCA), or Food Stamps you automatically meet the income eligibility requirement regardless of actual gross.

-Click here to learn more about WIC.
+Click here to learn more about DOH-Santa Rosa's WIC Program.

 Did You Know?